-However, Bank of Uganda, yesterday told Daily Monitor, the trio had been sacked because of fraud, contrary to claims that they had resigned due to the unhealthy financial conditions of Tropical Bank.
+However, Bank of Uganda, yesterday told Daily Monitor, the trio had been sacked because of fraud contrary to claims that they had resigned due to the unhealthy financial conditions of Tropical Bank.

 Yesterday, a statement emailed to Daily Monitor by Mr Johnson Galabuzi, the Tropical Bank head of retail banking, said the bank was investigating any “fraudulent activities and shall take action against anyone found culpable including those who have left”.

-The statement did not give details on the extent or subject of the fraud, which Tropical Bank said had been reported to the Bank of Uganda and Uganda Bankers Association.
+However, the statement did not give details on the extent or subject of the fraud, which Tropical Bank said had been reported to the Bank of Uganda and Uganda Bankers Association.

 “The senior members were subjected to a disciplinary process and subsequently dismissed by the board over fraudulent activities and gross violation of policies and procedures,” the statement said.

 Efforts to reach the implicated former staff were futile.

 At least 99.91 per cent of Tropical Bank is owned by the Libyan government through the Libyan Foreign Bank.

 Uganda government owns the remaining 0.09 per cent through the Ministry of Finance.